How to install the best Galaxy S10 wallpapers for hole-punch camera: Star Wars, Disney and more

-The Galaxy S10 ($1,000 at Amazon) is sweeping the web with its new hole-punch camera feature.

-The phone's Infinity-O display has a cutout for the front-facing camera in the top-right corner, as opposed to a notch.
+The Galaxy S10 ($995 at Amazon) is sweeping the web with its new hole-punch camera feature.
+The Infinity-O display on the S10, Galaxy S10E ($725 at Amazon) and S10 Plus phones has a cutout for the front-facing camera in the top-right corner, as opposed to a notch.
 The default wallpapers Samsung includes on its latest phones all attempt to hide the cutout by darkening the top corner.
 But some users have embraced it as a prop for their impressive wallpaper creations.

 The larger version of the phone, the Galaxy S10 Plus, has two cameras on screen.
 Using those as eyes, users bring us Bender from Futurama or Baymax from Big Hero 6.
 Star Wars wallpapers are perhaps the cream of the crop, many of which include Darth Vader, where the S10 camera becomes a dark void in his left eye.